 3.5.8 Collective bargaining agreements that provide for equivalent or more generous paid sick leave.

-(A) If a bona fide collective bargaining agreement (“CBA”) “provides for equivalent or more generous paid sick leave for the employees covered” (C.R.S. § 8-13.3-415(2),(3)), then:
+(A) If a bona fide collective bargaining agreement ([Deleted:]CBA[Deleted:]) “provides for equivalent or more generous paid sick leave for the employees covered” (C.R.S. § 8-13.3-415(2),(3)), then:

 (1) HFWA does not apply additional requirements (e.g. it does not require an additional 48 hours of leave when a CBA provides the same amount of leave); and